guettli/desktop-tips-and-tricks/README.md

 ## Typing with ten fingers

-It makes typing much easier
+It makes typing much easier.

+Free Webapp to learn it: https://www.tipp10.com/

 ## Keyboard